GHvW/Heresy/README.md

 # Heresy

-Having a little too muhc fun with C#
+A playground for testing C# and functional programming, and ... `Maybe` ... having a little too much fun.